6502addict/mo5-512k/MO5-512k/debug/Readme.md

 <br>

 ## Check the GAL16V8D-A7CB
-To test this chip we will use a simple basic program and the 8 channels analyser

-it is not really possible to connect wires on this GAL so we connect the wire to the second GAL  (vertical) GND of the analyser to pin 10 of the GAL<br>
+the GAL16V8D-A7CB (horizontal) produce a chip select when the latch 74LS273 is accessed as it is not possible to connect the analyser directly on this GAL we will test it on the entry of this signal on the GAL16V8D-MO512K (vertical)

+Connections to realise between the logic analyser and the GAL
+- GND to pin 10   "GND"
-CH1 to pin 5
+- CH1 to pin 5    "A7CB"

+Program to run
+Start he MO5 and select "test512k.sd" in sddrive menu
 <br>
-on the MO5 select "test512k.sd" on sddrive menu
+in the basic load  "A7CB-CS"
 <br>
-then in the basic load  "TESTA7CB"
+run the basic program
 <br>
-and run the basic program
 <br>
-you should get the following pattern
+Capture the data with the analyser you should get the following pattern
 <br>
 ![al-tag](https://github.com/6502addict/mo5-512k/blob/main/MO5-512k/debug/A7CB.PNG)